tuyet-pham/Project-Perennial/djangobackend/README.md

 ## About Dir
-The stucture for djangobackend is called a "Flat style". / directory is considered a project and sub directories are considered apps.
+The stucture for djangobackend is called "Flat style". / directory is considered a project and sub directories are considered apps.

 $ tree
 .<br>